-4 Protecting the historic built environment
+5 Protecting the historic built environment

-Once protection is conferred upon a building or site, consent is normally required for its demolition, in whole or in part, and for any works of alteration, extension or excavation which would affect its character as a building or site of special architectural, archaeological, historic or other interest.
+Once protection is conferred upon a building or site, consent is normally required for any works of alteration, extension or excavation which would affect its defined special character; and demolition, in whole or in part.
 It is a criminal offence to carry out such works without consent where it is required.

-Controls apply to all external works to protected buildings, and also to internal works where the building is a Site of Special Interest (SSI) that would affect its special interest.
-Consent is not normally required for minor repairs using the same material, but, where repairs are extensive or involve different materials or include alterations which would affect the character of the building, consent is required.
-Whether repairs actually constitute alterations which require consent is a matter of fact and degree which must be determined in each case: further advice on this is provided in the appendices to this document.
-Where painting or repainting of a protected building would affect the building's character, consent is required.
-Further detailed guidance on alterations to protected buildings, is given in below.
+Consent is not normally required for minor repairs using the same material but, where repairs are extensive or involve different materials or include alterations which would affect the character of the building, consent is required.
+Whether repairs actually constitute alterations which require consent is a matter of fact and degree which must be determined in each case: further advice on this is provided in Appendix 1.

 It should be noted that controls apply to the whole of a protected site, not just the front elevation or the main building.
-Also in Jersey, churches are not exempt from control as they are in England.
-It is also relevant to note that approval under the Building Byelaws is distinct from planning permission and building owners should ensure that they have all necessary permissions to undertake work to a protected building or site.
+Also, in Jersey, churches are not exempt from control as they are in England.
+It is also relevant to note that approval under the Building byelaws is distinct from planning permission and building owners should ensure that they have all necessary permissions to undertake work to a protected building or site.